DFE-Digital/get-help-with-tech/app/views/devices_guidance/preparing_ipads.md

 If you need further assistance, contact [COVID.technology@education.gov.uk](mailto:COVID.technology@education.gov.uk).

+## User guidance for iPads

+Apple provide easy-to-follow instructions in the box for users.
+What users can do on their iPads depends on how you have set up their device in Apple School Manager.

+See general [user guidance](https://support.apple.com/guide/ipad/turn-on-and-set-up-ipad995bb83d/ipados) on how to turn on and set up iPads.

 ## Local authorities: Managing security settings

 This guidance is for the small number of local authorities who received iPads with Jamf security settings in the 2020 summer term.

 These security settings expire in July 2021 – see your original order to find the specific date.
 After this, the iPads will be unprotected and users will have unrestricted access to all content on the internet.
 It is your responsibility to ensure users of the iPads are appropriately safeguarded.